Rental housing in Finland

 According to Finnish law, a landlord choosing a tenant must not discriminate against anyone on the basis of factors such as ethnic origin, religion or nationality.

-Read more on the InfoFinland page Discrimination and racism .
+Read more on the InfoFinland page Equality and non-discrimination.

 How can I get a rental flat?